 Dingos and various landrace dogs occupy most of the South Pacific.
 Many remained feral for generations following human extinction, though like the Luperci in North America, some groups have begun to pick up more advanced lifestyles in recent years, spurred in part by visitors from South Asia and far off Europe.
 However, most communities in these areas are small, boating technology is limited, and there are no port towns of note.
 Most canines originating from these areas will not know of the existence of the Americas until they travel to Europe.

 Crossing the Pacific Ocean is almost impossible.
-Most Luperci originating from this region who wind up at must take the very, very long way around the world to ‘Souls, up through Asia to Europe and then across the Atlantic Ocean.
+Most Luperci originating from this region must take the very, very long way around the world to ‘Souls, up through Asia to Europe and then across the Atlantic Ocean.
 Still, many Luperci do seek to leave — especially those from small islands that are constantly being ravaged by severe tropical storms and earthquakes.